Fast Whole-Body Strain Regulation in Continuum Robots: Notations and Preliminaries

 \subsection{SoRo Configuration}

-Our analysis of a soft body is amenable to ``thin" Cosserat rods~\cite{RubinCosserat} encapsulating fluidic- or cable-driven actuation medium; distinct continuum sections are serially adjoined in ``virtual" pieces that altogether constitute the robot.
-Depicted in \autoref{fig:pcs_kine}, the inertial frame is the basis triad $(\bm{e}_1, \bm{e}_2, \bm{e}_3)$ and $\conf_r$ is the inertial to base frame transformation.

-In the reference configuration, a uniform discretization scheme is depicted in \autoref{fig:soro_ref_conf}.
-For a cable-driven structural robot arm, for example, the point at which actuation occurs is labeled $\bar{\abscissa}$.
-The configuration matrix that parameterizes curve $L_n$ in $X$ is denoted $\conf_{L_n}$.
-The cable runs through the $z$-axis (x-axis in the spatial frame) in the (micro) body frame.
-The structure's $z$-axis is offset in orientation from the inertial frame by $-90^\circ$ so that a transformation from the base to the inertial frames is
+Our analysis is amenable to many soft robots with one predominantly longer dimension than the other two (see \autoref{fig:pcs_kine}) so that ``thin" Cosserat rod theory~\cite{RubinCosserat} applies.
+Shown in \autoref{fig:pcs_kine}, the inertial frame is the basis triad $(\bm{e}_1, \bm{e}_2, \bm{e}_3)$ and $\conf_r$ is the inertial to base frame transformation.
+For a cable-driven arm, actuation occurs through the central axis of the robot and at the point $\bar{\abscissa}$ per section.
+The configuration matrix that parameterizes curve $L_n \in X$ is $\conf_{L_n}$.
+The robot's $z$-axis is offset in orientation from the inertial frame by $-90^\circ$ so that a transformation from the base to inertial frames is